Are you gearing up for your first Thanksgiving off-grid?

 This is a question everyone asks themselves when hosting Thanksgiving, do I have enough room?
 Where will everyone sit?

-So if you are in a smaller home, then you might want to consider seating some at the kitchen table, some on the sofas, and have additional seating set-up outside under a covered area (as long as it isn’t too cold.)
+If you are in a smaller home, then you might consider seating some at the kitchen table, some on the sofas, and have additional seating set-up outside under a covered area (as long as it isn’t too cold.)

 Or you could host the event totally outside and have seating arranged for everyone outdoor so no one feels excluded.